№ 01 · 92106 · from surfing To sunsets

 Residential development in Sunset Cliffs expanded primarily in the early-to-mid 20th century, with Spanish Revival homes, cottages, and postwar ranch houses forming much of the original neighborhood fabric.

 A major modern turning point came in 1983, when Sunset Cliffs Natural Park was dedicated as a 68-acre resource-based park protecting the western edge of Point Loma.
+South of Sunset Cliffs is all protected land and San Diego’s only national park: Cabrillo National Monument State Park, with tide pools, majestic views, and hiking trails.

 The streets worth walking